 Source: Refintiv Datastream.
-Data up to 8th October.
+Data up to 15th October.
 Return to "What's New".

-September services PMIs released this week generally show resilience in the face of the on-going spread of the 'delta variant'
+September PMIs generally show resilience in the face of the on-going spread of the 'delta variant'

 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-See also PMIs for other Asia-Pacific economies on slide 57.
+See also PMIs for other Asia-Pacific economies on slide 56.
 Sources: US Institute for Supply Management; IHS Markit; JP Morgan; Caixin; Refinitiv Datastream.
 Return to "What's New".

-China's real GDP grew by 1.3% in Q2, double the Q1 growth rate but below the pre-pandemic pace
+China's real GDP grew by 1.3% in Q2, double the Q1 growth rate but below the pre-pandemic pace - Q3 data on Tuesday could be quite weak